Doug Lamborn: Legislation

 Lamborn supported Senate bill 2195, which would allow the President of the United States to deny visas to any ambassador to the United Nations who has been found to have been engaged in espionage or terrorist activity against the United States or its allies and may pose a threat to U.S. national security interests.

 The bill was written in response to Iran's choice of Hamid Aboutalebi as its ambassador.
 Aboutalebi was controversial due to his involvement in the Iran hostage crisis, in which of a number of American diplomats from the U.S. embassy in Tehran were held captive in 1979.
-Lamborn said that Iran's selection of Aboutalebi as its U.N. ambassador was "unconscionable and unacceptable".
+Lamborn called Iran's selection of Aboutalebi "unconscionable and unacceptable".
 He argued that this legislation was needed to give the president the "authority he needs to deny this individual a visa."